Joel Savage and Manu Dibango

 Joel: Last year, I watched you playing at the Mano-Mundo festival when the frenzied crowd called for more songs.
 What was your experience at that moment?

-Manu: Well you can see that I'm still in motion.
+Manu: Well, you can see that I'm still in motion.
 It happens that you share the music with the audience.
 That is the best happiness an artist can have.

-Joel: This question comes from one of your fans who live in the United States of America.
+Joel: This question comes from one of your fans who lives in the United States of America.
 He said I must ask you the reason you do always play in Africa and Europe but not in the USA?

 Manu: If they want me there, I will be there.
 I go to every country that wants Manu.
-I have management and those who want me to play in contact with my management.
+I have management, and those who want me to play in contact with my management.
 I have played in Canada and some parts of South America.
 I lived in America for two years in the '70s.
-The most important thing is they love my music.
+The most important thing is that they love my music.

 Joel: This is another question from one of your fans.
 He said that when he was young, he heard that you sued Michael Jackson for using "Makossa" in his music without your permission.
 Is it true?